shirish93/shirish93.github.io/_posts/2024-01-15-LLMs-threats-and-opportunities.md

 * Human experts: Offer holistic guidance, emotional support, and real-world context, but their accessibility can be limited.
 * Verdict: LLMs provide a scalable and accessible form of guidance, but combining them with human mentors delivers a more comprehensive and supportive learning experience.

-From early grammar checkers like Dr.Gram to the collaborative spirit of NLTK, we see a consistent theme: AI empowering individuals and nurturing innovation in the realm of language.
+From early grammar checkers like Dr.Gram to the open-source spirit of NLTK, we see a consistent theme: AI empowering individuals and nurturing innovation in the realm of language.
 LLMs represent the next chapter in this story, holding the potential to revolutionize not just writing, but how we interact with information, learn new skills, and navigate our daily lives.

 However, responsible development demands acknowledging and addressing potential threats.
 These extend beyond simple comparisons of strengths and weaknesses, encompassing broader societal concerns like: